 This boozer’s biggest draw is its pretty wood-decked, fairy-light hung roof terrace which comes with loads of seating, if not the most scenic views.
-Where better to enjoy its pub kitchen wares of pies, burgers, sarnies and snacks than al fresco and on high?
+Where better to enjoy its pub kitchen wares of burgers and Sunday roasts than al fresco and on high?

 Abbey Tavern 124 Kentish Town Road, NW1 9QB